-- The returns of the Underlying Indicies may offset each other or may become correlated in decline -at a time when the value of one Underlying Index increases, the value of the other Underlying Index may not increase as much or may even decline, offsetting the potentially positive effect of the performance of the former Underlying Index on the performance of the Index.
-Historically, the performance of the Underlying Equity Index has often been negatively correlated with the performance of the futures contracts underlying the Underlying Bond Index.
-It is also possible that the returns of the Underlying Indices may be positively correlated with each other.
+The returns of the Underlying Indicies may offset each other or may become correlated in decline -at a time when the value of one Underlying Index increases, the value of the other Underlying Index may not increase as much or may even decline, offsetting the potentially positive effect of the performance of the former Underlying Index not the performance of the Underlying Index has often been negatively correlated with the performance of the futures contracts underlying Index may be positively correlated with each other.
+In this case, a decline in one Underlying Index on the performance of the effort.
 In this case, a decline in one Underlying Index on the performance of the Index, but would rather exacerbate it.
-As a result, the Index may not perform as well as an alternative index that tracks only one Index index. - Underlying Index.
+As a result, the Index may not perform as well as an alternative index that tracks only one Underlying Index.

 Our affiliate, J.P.
-Morgan Securities LL.C ("JPMS") helped develop the S&P 500® Daily RC2 8% Excess Return Index.
+Morgan Securities LLC ("JPMS") helped develop the S&P 500® Daily RC2 8% Excess Return Index.
 JPMS worked with S&P in developing the guidelines and policies governing the composition and calculation of the S&P 500® Daily RC2 8% Excess Return Index.
-Although judgments, policies and determinations concerning the S&P 500® Daily RC2 8% Excess Return Index.
-Although judgments, policies and determinations concerning the S&P 500® Daily RC2 8% Excess Return Index were made by JPMS, JPMorgan Chase & Co., as the parent company of JPMS, ultimately controls JPMS.
+Athough judgments, policies and determinations concerning the S&P 500® Daily RC2 8% Excess Return Index were made by JPMS, JPMorgan Chase & Co., as the parent company of JPMS, ultimately controls JPMS.
 In addition, the policies and judgments for which JPMS was responsible could have an impact, positive or negative, on the level of the S&P 500® Daily RC2 8% Excess Return Index.
 JPMS is under no obligation to consider your interests as an investor.